Jeremy Loops: 2014–2018: Trading Change and international growth

 In January 2014, he released "Down South" (featuring Motheo Moleko), the lead single from his debut album Trading Change.
 This song became an instant hit, peaking at number one on South African Top 40 radio stations 5fm, 94.7, and Jacaranda FM, the breakout song's popularity drew a lot of attention to his album.
 Upon release in South Africa in April 2014, Trading Change debuted at No. 1 on iTunes South Africa.
 In support of the album, Loops spent 2014 touring all over South Africa.

 In the buildup to Trading Change's August 2015 North American release, Loops toured the United States three times.
 First securing a support slot on the Winter Greens Tour, headlined by reggae band Rebelution.
 This was followed up with two headline US tours of his own, namely the Jeremy Loops US Tour and the Trading Change Tour.

-In Europe, Loops supported major American band Twenty One Pilots on their Blurryface Tour in September 2015, and followed that up with his own headlining tours, Continental Drift and the European leg of the Trading Change Tour.
+In Europe, Loops supported the popular American band Twenty One Pilots on their Blurryface Tour in September 2015, and followed that up with his own headlining tours, Continental Drift and the European leg of the Trading Change Tour.
 Trading Change was released in Europe on 26 February 2016.

 In a 2018, Loops released the album Critical as Water.
 This album tackled the serious water shortage that the singer's home city, Cape Town, faced during that time.